Anne Heche: Mental health issues

 After the homeowner let Heche in and gave her a glass of water, Heche took off her shoes and requested to take a shower, with which the homeowner obliged.
 She assumed that Heche was not under the influence of alcohol or drugs, but Heche later revealed to officers that she had taken ecstasy.
 After taking a shower, Heche entered the living room, asked for a pair of slippers, and suggested that they should watch a movie.
 Unsure of what to do after Heche had been at the house for a half an hour without contacting anyone, the resident contacted the Fresno County Sheriff's Department.
 Heche later told the deputies that she was "God, and was going to take everyone back to heaven…in a spaceship."
 She was then taken to Fresno's University Medical Center by ambulance and was admitted to its psychiatric unit, but she was released within a few hours.
-Heche later described the incident as a "psychotic break."
+The unit's personnel described the incident as a psychotic break.

-Heche stated that she was "insane for the first 31 years of her life," and that her insanity was triggered by the sexual abuse that her father subjected her to during her childhood.
+Heche stated that she was insane for the first 31 years of her life, and that her insanity was triggered by the sexual abuse that her father subjected her to during her childhood.
 In a series of nationally televised interviews to promote Call Me Crazy in September 2001, she stated that she created a fantasy world called the "Fourth Dimension" and the alter ego "Celestia" to make herself feel safe.
 Heche said she recovered from her mental health concerns following the incident in Cantua Creek and had put her alter ego behind her.

 Allegations against Harvey Weinstein

-In a January 2018 interview on the podcast Allegedly with Theo Von and Matthew Cole Weiss, Heche alleged that Harvey Weinstein had exposed himself to her and demanded oral sex, claiming to have been fired from an unspecified Miramax film in retaliation after she refused Weinstein's advances.
+In a January 2018 interview on the podcast Allegedly with Theo Von and Matthew Cole Weiss, Heche alleged that Harvey Weinstein had exposed himself to her and demanded oral sex, and claimed to have been fired from an unspecified Miramax film in retaliation after she refused Weinstein's advances.
 She said that there were many other incidents of sexual harassment that took place during her career and stated that her survival of childhood sexual abuse had given her the strength to stand up to unwanted advances such as those made by Weinstein.
 A spokesman for Weinstein said that he had been "friendly" with Heche, but denied all of her allegations.